-Additionally, members of the University's Student Security Team, under the supervision of University Police Department, conduct a monthly survey of campus exterior lighting and emergency call boxes, to ensure they are in proper working order.
-Those lights and call boxes, which are found to be defective, or in need of repair, are Capital Planning reported to Maintenance and/or the Technology Office.
+Additionally, members of the University's Security Team, under Student the the supervision of University Police Department, conduct a monthly survey of campus exterior lighting and emergency call boxes, to ensure they are in proper working order.
+Those lights and call boxes, which are found to be defective, or in need of repair, are Capital Planning reported to and Maintenance and/or the Technology Office.